franzhill/moxter/docs/site/user_guide/moxture/moxture_file.md

 #### Follow the package structure

-`moxtures.yaml` files are still placed under the moxture root folder, but inside a further subfolder structure that mirrors the Java package folder structure of your *JUnit* tests.
+`moxtures.yaml` files are still placed under the Moxture Root Folder, but inside a further subfolder structure that mirrors the Java package folder structure of your *JUnit* tests.

 #### The "walk-Up" visibility
 When a *JUnit* test references a moxture, ***Moxter*** performs a hierarchical search:
 - It looks for a moxture file inside a folder mirroring you test class' package folder
 - If it doesn't find the requested moxture inside that file, or if the file does not exist, it will check the parent package folder.
-- It continues walking up the tree until it reaches the moxture root folder.
+- It continues walking up the tree until it reaches the Moxture Root Folder.

 #### Example